-Let's take a closer look at how these GDPR requirements can be applied to FullStory.
+Let's take a closer look at how these GDPR requirements can be applied to FullStory and session replay.

 What is considered “personal data?”

-How might you capture personal data with FullStory?
+How might you capture personal data With FullStory session replay?

 As a FullStory customer, how should I think about FullStory with respect to the GDPR?

-As a FullStory customer, FullStory is a processor of data that you send to us about your users.
-To understand how FullStory operates with respect to the data you send it, a helpful metaphor is to think of FullStory as a provider of safe deposit boxes.
+For FullStory customers, FullStory is a processor of data that you send to us about your users.
+To understand how FullStory session replay operates with respect to the data you send it, a helpful metaphor is to think of FullStory as a provider of safe deposit boxes.